dyson-robotics-lab/SceneNetRGB-D/renderer/README.md

 ## Make a build directory and build the project

+Make and build the project with the normal cmake build pattern.
+I.e.

 ```
 mkdir build
 cd build
 cmake ..
 make
 ```

+## Common issues

+* If you receive errors such as 'The supplied PTX requires at least one device with SM 61 or greater', you need to edit the version in the CMakeLists.txt line: 18 to suit your GPU.
+Nvidia has a list [here](https://developer.nvidia.com/cuda-gpus).
+If you click on 'CUDA-Enabled GeForce Products' and find your GPU and its 'Compute Capability' e.g. For a GTX 770 it has Compute Capability 3.0 for which you would use 30 e.g. ```SET(CUDA_NVCC_FLAGS   "-arch=compute_30 -code=sm_30"  "--use_fast_math" "-O3" "-lineinfo" "-Xcompiler")```
+* If you receive errors such as 'CVD::Exceptions::Image_IO::UnsupportedImageSubType' this is often as a result of the texture interlacing of pngs in ShapeNets.
+You can convert the textures in the whole directory using ImageMagick and the following command: ```find ./ -type f -name "*.png" -exec convert -interlace none -define png:color-type=6 {} {} \;```

 ## Other things